Formation and fate of positive and negative sulfur compounds

 Winemakers are familiar with the practice of adding copper sulfate to wines that exhibit ‘rotten egg’ or other ‘reduced’ characters when in tank.
 Many winemakers have also seen these ‘reduced’ characters disappear from their wines in the short term, only to see them return at a later date, sometimes after bottling.
 By exploring the chemistry of VSC formation and the important role played by metals, these common winemaking observations can be better understood, potentially leading to recommendations for ways to reduce the risk of undesirable ‘reduced’ aromas.

-Understanding the source of sulfur compounds
+Origin of volatile sulfur compounds

 Toni Garcia Cordente